As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Once the condiment bottles are out, having the right storage makes all the difference.

-Containers need to be the right size to fit in shelves on the door and inside the fridge.
-You want various sizes, so if you have a smidgen of something, you don’t need to use a huge container.
+Containers need to be the right size to fit inside shelves on the door and inside the fridge.
+You want various sizes, so you don’t need to use a huge container if you have a smidgen of something.

 You can save more space by chopping fresh veggies when you get back from the store.
 Broccoli, cauliflower, cabbage, and hardy greens can all be prepped ahead.
 I store any scraps in the freezer for homemade vegetable broth.

-It’s crucial to keep track of your grocery store when you live on a boat.
+Keeping track of your grocery store when you live on a boat is crucial.
 You probably won’t be able to run back to the store because you forgot the butter.

 One of the nice benefits of living on a catamaran is the space.